JCR-UK

 Rabbi Alan Garber

 Rabbi Garber (m.
 Tanya) holds a degree in human geography from Leeds University and received semicha at Gateshead Yeshiva in 2007.
 He was Jewish university chaplain at Leeds University and served as associate rabbi of The Great Synagogue, Sydney.
-He and rebbetzin Tanya serve as rabbinic couple at Shenley United Synagogue (2010 to present - July 2020).
-(Profile formerly on the United Synagoggue's website.)
+He and rebbetzen Tanya served as the rabbinic couple at Shenley United Synagogue, Hertfordshire, from 2020 until July 2024.
+(Profile formerly on the United Synagogue's website.)

 Rev. S. Garber